NotoriS/nes-emulator/README.md

    - The codebase follows best practices for writing clean, modular, and maintainable code.
 This involves clear naming conventions, well-defined functions, and consistent coding style, making it easy to contribute to and extend the project.

 3. **Functional Programming**
    - The CPU implementation is being developed using functional programming principles.
-In order to ensure that the CPU emulation is as accurate and readable as possible, the CPU state will be managed using a queue of lambda expressions.
+In order to ensure that the CPU emulation is as accurate and readable as possible, the CPU state will be managed using a queue of method pointers.
 Each time a new opcode is read, the queue will be populated with single cycle micro-instructions that will be dequeued each time the CPU is clocked.